paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 **(c) Presidential finding required for expenditure of funds on covert action** No funds appropriated for, or otherwise available to, any department, agency, or entity of the United States Government may be expended, or may be directed to be expended, for any covert action, as defined in [section 3093(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3093/e&num=0&edition=prelim), unless and until a Presidential finding required by subsection (a) of [section 3093 of this title](./chapter-044-national-security.md#section-3093) has been signed or otherwise issued in accordance with that subsection.

-**(d) Report to Congressional committees required for expenditure of nonappropriated funds for intelligence activity**
+**(d) Report to congressional committees required for expenditure of nonappropriated funds for intelligence activity**

 (1) Except as otherwise specifically provided by law, funds available to an intelligence agency that are not appropriated funds may be obligated or expended for an intelligence or intelligence-related activity only if those funds are used for activities reported to the appropriate congressional committees pursuant to procedures which identify—